Modern pentathlon at the 1912 Summer Olympics

 Modern pentathlon was first contested at the Olympic Games at the 1912 Summer Olympics in Stockholm.
 The sport was invented by Baron Pierre de Coubertin, the founder of the modern Olympic Games.

 A lost points system was used, in which the athlete lost the same number of points corresponding to his position in each modality.
 Thus, the first position resulted in 1 Lost Point, the second position 2 Lost Points, and so on.
 At the end, the classification was obtained by adding up the lost points, and the placements were assigned in ascending order of the number of points lost by each competitor.

+Future Second World War General George S. Patton represented the United States in the pentathlon.
+Notably instead of using a lighter and smaller .22 pistol for the shooting event, he insisted on using his .38 Colt Army Special service weapon (because he believed this was more in keeping with the martial nature of the pentathlon).
+The larger caliber though left larger holes in the target; the judges deemed Patton had missed because there were fewer holes than shots fired.
+Patton argued his accuracy had resulted in bullets passing through the same large holes.
+The judges remained unconvinced.
+He finished 5th overall.

 Participating nations

 A total of 32 athletes from 11 nations competed at the Stockholm Games: